AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/overview.md

 ![Pro access](../../assets/pro-project-access.png)

-The syntax for the Integration environments is as follows:
+The syntax for the addressing the integration environments is as follows:

 ```terminal
 https://<branch>-<unique-ID>-<project-ID>.<region>.magentosite.cloud/